apache/flink/docs/content/release-notes/flink-1.14.md

 ### Summary of changed dependency names

-There are two changes in Flink 1.14 that might require updating dependency names when upgrading from earlier versions.
+There are two changes in Flink 1.14 that require updating dependency names when upgrading from earlier versions.

-* The removal of the blink planner ([FLINK-22879](https://issues.apache.org/jira/browse/FLINK-22879)) requires the removal of the `blink` infix.
+* The removal of the Blink planner ([FLINK-22879](https://issues.apache.org/jira/browse/FLINK-22879)) requires the removal of the `blink` infix.
 * Due to [FLINK-14105](https://issues.apache.org/jira/browse/FLINK-14105), if you have a dependency on `flink-runtime`, `flink-optimizer` and/or `flink-queryable-state-runtime`, the Scala suffix (`_2.11`/`_2.12`) needs to be removed from the `artifactId`.